 "An alligator's got him".

-Orange County Justice of the Peace, Rodney Price told CNN affiliate KFDM that Woodward ignored verbal warnings and a posted "NO SWIMMING ALLIGATORS" sign and seemed to mock the deadly creatures before going in the water.
-"Someone shouted a warning and he said, '**** the alligators' and jumped in the water and almost immediately yelled for help", Price said.
+Orange County Justice of the Peace, Rodney Price told CNN affiliate KFDM that Woodward ignored verbal warnings, and he disregarded a posted "NO SWIMMING ALLIGATORS" sign and seemed to mock the deadly creatures before going in the water.
+"Someone shouted a warning, and he said, '**** the alligators' and jumped in the water and almost immediately yelled for help", Price said.

 Some days later, Kent Robnett, illegally shot and killed an alligator in the same general area.
-A lot of controversy has been stirred up by the fact that this alligator attack was provoked by the man and also by the fact that an alligator was illegally killed.
-Kent Robnett, the man who shot and killed the alligator was not even charged; his excuse for killing the alligator - which is very questionable - was that he was concerned about his family.
+A lot of controversy has been stirred up by the fact that this alligator attack was provoked by Woodward, and another man illegally killed the alligator.
+Kent Robnett, the man who shot and killed the alligator, was not even charged; his excuse for killing the alligator - which is very questionable - was that he was concerned about his family.

 What began as a stupid move by one man evolved into something a lot more complex.
 Alligators cannot be placed on the same intelligence level as people, and they are not accountable to anybody but themselves.
 People on the other hand, are equipped with enough intelligence to be responsible not only for themselves but also for a lot of other things in their environment.